tinmarr/aoc/README.md

 ## 2023

 As this is my first advent of code, I am setting myself some fairly easy goals (I hope).
-I do want to take the opportunity to get better at C++ so I'll be doing it in that.
+I do want to take the opportunity to get better at C/C++ so I'll be doing it in that.

 ### Goals